ModischFabrications/ModischMatrix/README.md

 I don't plan on selling (premade) kits yet, but feel free to contact for inquiries.
 Making everything yourself should set you back ~60€ and half a day of work, but requires some tools, parts and finesse.
+It's still one of my simpler projects with a pretty clean codebase (for embedded), feel free to look into modes for easy animations.

 Features are best described by the available API calls, see [API](#API).

+Make sure to use a good 5V power supply.
+Minimum draw with only the ESP32 running seems to be around 1.5W, single color with 60% brightness hovers around 3W.
+100% brightness and fully white is the worst you can have, use at your own risk.
+The theoretical maximum of a single panel is 5V x 3.5A, so a 20W supply is recommended.

 ## Usage